-In the VET system, a quality assurance system stipulated by the Vocational Educational Institutions Act has been implemented.
-In the VET institutions as awarders of qualification, self-assessment systems are created, the effectiveness of which is regularly assessed externally.
-External evaluation of VET qualifications includes assessment by the relevant IAOQ.
-Implementation of a new quality assurance system for VET qualifications, following the principles of European Quality Assurance Reference Framework for VET is in a pilot phase.
-In the new system the duties of a quality agency are carried out by the Estonian Higher Education Quality Agency (EKKA).
+In the VET system, a quality assurance system stipulated by the VET Institutions Act has been implemented.
+Since September 2013 a new quality assurance system for VET qualifications, following the principles of European Quality Assurance Reference Framework for VET is implemented.
+In the new system the duties of a quality agency are carried out by the Estonian Quality Agency for Higher and Vocational Education (EKKA) (http://ekka.archimedes.ee/en/).

 In the higher education system, a comprehensive quality assurance system that follows the European Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) has been implemented based on the Universities Act and the Institutions of Professional Higher Education Act.
 The duties of a quality agency are carried out by the EKKA.
 The responsibilities of the EKKA and the main principles of external quality assurance are in full accordance with the ESG.
+The EKKA has been included into the European Quality Assurance Register for Higher Education (EQAR) in October 2013.

 In higher education institutions as awarders of qualifications, comprehensive quality assurance systems have been created.
-The effectiveness of internal quality assurance systems will be assessed regularly in the process of institutional accreditation that was piloted in 2011 and will have its full functionality since 2012.
+The effectiveness of internal quality assurance systems is assessed regularly in the process of institutional accreditation that was piloted in 2011 and is fully functioning since 2012.

 The principles and procedures for ensuring the quality in the occupational qualifications system have been laid down by the Occupational Qualifications Act, which follows the requirements of ISO 17924 (General requirements for certification of persons).
-Quality assurance in the occupational qualifications system involves: quality assurance of granting IAOQ the right to award occupational qualifications, quality assurance of occupational qualification standards, assessment of the quality of assessing the competence of applicants by the IAOQ, and regular external evaluation of IAOQ.
+Quality assurance in the occupational qualifications system involves: quality assurance of granting an institution awarding occupational qualification (IAOQ) the right to award occupational qualifications, quality assurance of occupational qualification standards, assessment of the quality of assessing the competence of applicants by the IAOQ, and regular external evaluation of IAOQ.

 6) The referencing process shall include the stated agreement of the relevant quality assurance bodies.

 In the case of general education qualifications, the quality assurance institution is the MoER.
 The reference of general education qualifications to the EstQF has been laid down in the National Curriculum for Basic Schools, Simplified National Curriculum for Basic Schools and the National Curriculum for Upper Secondary Schools.

-In the case of VET qualifications, the quality assurance institution is the MoER.
+In the case of VET qualifications, the quality assurance institution is the EKKA.
 The reference of VET qualifications to the EstQF has been laid down in the Standard of VET.